suapapa/go_ragkit/README.md

 ![ragkit_logo](_asset/ragkit_logo_256.webp)

 ragkit is a Go package designed to simplify the implementation of Retrieval-Augmented Generation (RAG) systems.
-It includes the definition and implementation of a vectorizer interface that performs document indexing and retrieval, providing tools for vectorization and semantic search capabilities.
+It includes the definition and implementation of a VectorStore interface that performs document indexing and retrieval, providing tools for vectorization and semantic search capabilities.

 - [Package documentation](https://pkg.go.dev/github.com/suapapa/go_ragkit).